Mar 7, 2024 | Concentration Camp

 One should not forget the victims and the actions that took place in these camps in order to prevent such crises from ever happening again in mankind’s history.
 Education is very important in the study of the effects, causes and outcomes of concentration camps on persons and nations.

-Watching movies, reading books and documentaries, visiting museums and memorials along with listening to survivers’ narratives the importance of this period in the course of world history may be understood.
+Watching movies, reading books and documentaries, and visiting museums and memorials can help one understand this period.
+Listening to survivors’ narratives further highlights the importance of these events in world history.
 So, trying our best one could use historical examples to promote more understanding and less intolerance in the society.